 Clinton Lee UK Business Brokers

 For me, it’s LinkedIn, by a mile.
 But that may be because of the type of M&A consultancy I provide.
 I put investors in touch with business owners who want to sell … and vice versa.
-I have good contacts with investors; the tricky is bit is finding owners of sound & profitable businesses who want to sell or could be persuaded to sell.
+I have good contacts with investors; the tricky is a bit is finding owners of sound & profitable businesses who want to sell or could be persuaded to sell.

 How it works: I created a detailed LinkedIn profile that describes what I do and the type of businesses my contacts are looking to acquire.
 I then filter LinkedIn searches to pick business owners in specific industries and I visit their profiles.
 When they notice my visit to their profile many of them, out of curiosity, visit mine.
-Then then discover what I’m about and form a suspicion that I visited their profile I have an investor interested in acquiring their business.
-For many business owners it creates a little sense of excitement, the prospect of a big chunk of money coming their way.
-If they are open to talking about selling their business they either connect with me in LinkedIn or send me an email.
+Then discover what I’m about and form a suspicion that I visited their profile I have an investor interested in acquiring their business.
+For many business owners, it creates a little sense of excitement, the prospect of a big chunk of money coming their way.
+If they are open to talking about selling their business they either connect with me on LinkedIn or send me an email.